inventit/storm-docker/README.md

 ## How to browse Storm UI

 Open `http://HOST:49080` with your browser.
-The `HOST` will be identified `boot2docker ip` if you're running Docker on Boot2docker.
+The `HOST` will be identified by `boot2docker ip` if you're running Docker on Boot2docker.
-`49080` is can be changed as it is described in `start-strom.sh`.
+`49080` can be changed as it is described in `start-strom.sh`.

 The log viewer UI is listening to the port `49000`.